oshankkkk/balls/README.md

 - Code train: https://youtu.be/dJNFPv9Mj-Y?si=Ac6ui0wu5mC-AkFL
 - Papers: https://dipamsen.github.io/notebook/page/collisions.pdf, https://www.vobarian.com/collisions/2dcollisions2.pdf
 #### (Relearning physics cause i dont remember shit from school)
 Elastic collision is when 2 objects collide and they are not intact after the collision and no energy is lost in the process.
-If some enegry is lost its a apporximate elastic collision.
-If the 2 objects collide and move in 1 blob mass, its a perfect elastic incollison.
+If some energy is lost its a approximate elastic collision.
+If the 2 objects collide and move in 1 blob mass, its a perfect elastic  incollisions
 #### Making Stable collisions
 ###### Finding the vector between the centers
 Suppose the centers are,